smashub/harmory/README.md

 Your environment should now be ready to create Harmory.

 ### Step 2: Novelty-based harmonic segmentation
+This step will perform harmonic segmentation on each track indexed in `choco_audio.txt` (a selection of ChoCo).
+The output of the segmentation will be written for each piece in a separate file in `data/structures/v1` in order to facilitate parallel access.
+Before running this command, please make sure to download a release of ChoCo (from [this link](https://github.com/smashub/choco/releases)), so that you can point to the corresponding JAMS folder (by replacing `../../choco/choco-jams/jams` with your local path).
 ```bash
 python create.py segment ../../choco/choco-jams/jams \
     --selection ../data/samples/choco_audio.txt \